TAPevents/tap-i18n/README.md

 You can have more than one file for the same language.

-You can put languages files anywhere in your project tree.
+You can put languages files anywhere in your project tree, as long as they are common to both your server and client - **do not put languages files under /client or under /server**.

 Example for languages files: